 Attacks involving falling onto the opponent, frontwards somersaults or head-butts with both hands and feet on the ring, etc. are regarded as sacrifice attacks.
+It is necessary that three sacrifice attacks to use can clearly distinguish by referee.
+Symmetry sacrifice attacks in the left and right and in the front and rear are regarded as the same.

-If parts other than the feet touch the ring, it is counted as a "down," but slipping down intentionally is a yellow card.
+If parts (including the decoration of clothing etc) other than the feet touch the ring, it is counted as a "down," but slipping down intentionally is a yellow card.
 When attacking from below, a hand touching the ring, etc. is regarded as intentional.
 Be aware though that it may also be regarded as a sacrifice attacks.